How To Get The Most Out Of Networking Groups

 Job Seeker Groups

 Many communities have networking groups specifically for job seekers.
-Don’t discount these meetings because most of the attendees will be out of work.
+Don’t discount these meetings because most of the attendees are unemployed.
 Job seeker groups can be a great resource.

-First, there are sometimes top-notch speakers offering valuable job-search advice.
-While some presenters focus more on selling their services than providing information, many focus on educating their audience.
+First, there are sometimes top-notch speakers offering valuable job search and/or career advice.
+While some presenters focus more on selling their services than providing information, most, like me, see it as a way to give back and focus on educating their audience.

-Second, you will meet lots of other people who are looking for work.
-Even if you are seeking similar roles (for example you are both in marketing), the guy you’re sitting next to is probably not your direct competition.
+Second, meeting lots of other people looking for work can work for you.
+Even if you are seeking similar roles (for example you are both in marketing), the person sitting next to you is unlikely to be your direct competition.

-What’s more likely is the attendees you meet at a job seekers group can become people you trade job leads with.
-So when a recruiter contacts you about an accounting position that’s not a good fit you will have someone else to refer.
+What’s more likely is the attendees you meet can become friends that you trade job leads with.
+So when a recruiter contacts you about a marketing position that’s not a good fit you will have someone else to refer.

 Good karma all around.

-There many national and local organizations formed to help people make connections.
-Some of these are service organizations, like the Rotary, others, like the Polka Dot Powerhouse, are dedicated to helping specific demographics groups.
+There are many national and local organizations formed to help people make connections.
+Some of these are service organizations, like the Rotary; others, like the Polka Dot Powerhouse, are dedicated to helping specific demographic groups.

-There are also groups that, like MENG and FENG, fall on the fringe.
-For example, MENG (Marketing Executives Networking Group) is specifically for marketing professionals.
+There are also groups that, like MENG (marketing executives networking group) and FENG (financial executives networking group), are a mix of employed and unemployed.
 Whine & Dine is an informal group for human resources professionals.

-As with industry organizations volunteering with one of these groups is a great way to meet more people.
-One of the best things I’ve even done was serve on the board of a women’s networking group for five years.
-I have several close friends I met during my 5 year stint.
+As with industry organizations volunteering with one of these groups is a great way to expand your network.
+One of the best things I’ve ever done was serving on a volunteer board of directors.
+I developed several close friendships that lasted long after my board service.

-Perhaps the biggest key to successful networking is to follow the “give before you get” philosophy.
+The key to successful networking is to follow the “give before you get” philosophy.
+Go to events without any expectations.
 Focus on how you can help the people you meet rather than how they can help you.
-And make those connections before you need them.

-Nothing says desperate more than moving frantically around a room, shaking hands and passing out business cards to everyone you meet.
+Don’t wait until you’re out of work to begin attending events.
+Nothing says desperate more than frantically circling a room, shaking hands, and passing out business cards to everyone you meet.
 That is not what networking is about.